Head of Neuronal Data Analytics Lab

 - Computational Neuroscience

 Dr. Artur Luczak received a M.Sc. in Biomed.
-Engineering from Wroclaw University of Technology, and Ph.D. from Jagiellonian University Medical College, Poland, supported by prestigious fellowships in the Netherlands (Huygens Scholarship), Italy (Marie Curie Fellowship) and France.
+Engineering from Wroclaw University of Technology, and Ph.D. from Jagiellonian University Medical College, Poland, complemented by prestigious fellowships in the Netherlands (TEMPUS and Huygens Scholarships), Italy (Marie Curie Fellowship) and France.
 As a postdoc at Yale he worked in the Applied Math group (led by R. Coifman) and concurrently, he worked on a Brain-Machine Interface project (led by M Laubach: Pierce Laboratory & Neurosci Dept, Yale Univ.).
 Next he moved to Rutgers University to work with KD Harris and G Buzsaki to study neural information processing using experimental and theoretical methods.
 In 2009 Dr. Luczak joined Polaris Group at the Canadian Centre for Behavioural Neuroscience at the University of Lethbridge as an assistant professor and was subsequently promoted to an associate professor.